 If you believe your assessment was based on incorrect information, contact us in writing outlining your concerns or fill out a Notice of objection - child support (IR119) form.

 We must receive the objection within 28 days from the date of the assessment.
 You must continue paying your child support until the issue is resolved.

 What if I don't agree with the amount I have to pay?

 You may have special circumstances that allow you to apply for an administrative review.
-Phone us on 0800 221 221 or read our booklet Helping you to understand child support reviews (IR175).
+Phone us on 0800 221 221 or read our Helping you to understand child support reviews (IR175) guide.

 If your child support payment is assessed with the standard formula and you've provided us with all the correct details, you should be paying the same amount as anyone else would be in similar circumstances.
 Check the formula for calculating child support to be sure your assessment is based on the correct details.